cskylab/cskylab/update-guides/README.md

 ### Release notes

 Welcome to cSkyLab release of v99-99-99.
+This release performs updates in all namespaces and upgrades kubernetes clusters to version 1.28.x with new k8s package repositories.

+The new namespace **k8s-iot-edge**, derived from **k8s-iot-studio** is intended to deploy an IOT Edge service environment.

 ### Ubuntu 22.04 Servers Updates